-Enabling BitLocker for Windows 7
+Enabling BitLocker for Windows 10

-- 1. Click Start, click Control Panel, click System and Security, and then click BitLocker Drive Encryption. - Click Turn On BitLocker for the operating system drive.
+- 1. Click Start, type or click Control Panel, click System and Security, and then click BitLocker Drive Encryption.
+From there you will see whether BitLocker is On or Off.
+If it is on, you are encrypted.
+If it is Off, follow the steps below. - 2.
+Click Turn On BitLocker for the operating system drive.
 BitLocker will scan your computer to make sure that it meets the BitLocker system requirements.
 If your computer meets the requirements, BitLocker will inform you of the next steps that need to be taken to turn on BitLocker, such as drive preparation, turning on the TPM, and encrypting the drive.